DGAP-News: Douglas GmbH: Release of results for the third quarter and nine months 2021/22 (ending 30 June 2022) on 23 August 2022

 Release of results for the third quarter and nine months 2021/22 (ending 30 June 2022) on 23 August 2022

-Düsseldorf, 17 August 2022.
-DOUGLAS, Europe's leading premium beauty platform, will release its results for the third quarter and first nine months 2021/22 on 23 August 2022.
+Düsseldorf, 18 August 2022.
+Douglas, Europe's leading premium beauty platform, will release its results for the third quarter and first nine months 2021/22 on 23 August 2022.

 The results release and accompanying presentation will be available through the Investor Relations website (http://ir.douglas.de/).